 The summer outing this year will include coach to Paignton, Steam Train to Kingswear, and passenger ferry to Dartmouth.
 Return home by coach, leaving Dartmouth about 4.00pm.
 Cost £27 for adults; £16 children.
 If interested please email firstname.lastname@example.org or Tel 01736 756179

 ST ERTH PARISH LUNCH:

-The next St Erth Parish Lunch will be on Thursday November 2, at 12 for 12.30pm at newly refurbished St Erth Church Hall.
-The menu will consist of Roast Gammon, Potatoes Boulangeres, Cauliflower Cheese & Carrots, followed by Bread & Butter Pudding with custard or cheese and biscuits and tea or coffee.
-Tickets at £6 can be obtained up to Saturday October 28 from Kathy Tilby, on 756805, or the Village Shop.
+The next St Erth Parish Lunch will be on Thursday May 3, at 12 for 12.30pm at St Erth Church Hall.
+The menu will consist of Baked Salmon Fillet, New Potatoes & Broccoli Parsley Sauce, followed by Brioche Bread & Butter Pudding with custard or cheese and biscuits and tea or coffee.
+Tickets at £6 can be obtained from Kathy Tilby, on 756805, or the Village Shop.
 The lunch is open to everyone.

 “The longest toughest horse race on Earth” An illustrated talk by Paul Richards.